ovdojoey/Image-Slide/README.md

 NOTE:  CSS and LESS files are included for custom styling.
 Using LESS is recommended to take advantage of variables for height and width.
 See http://lesscss.org/#usage.

-For the best performance, use the same size for all images in a set and make sure to update the CSS with the proper widths/max-widths for images and containers.
+For the best performance, use the same size for all images in a set.

 Parameters: